 is_file returns true if the

 path is a regular file or a symlink to a file.
-If you want to check for a directory use the
+To check for a directory existence use the

 The main difference between